sklarcorp/data-style-guide/README.md

 --------------------------

 ### Capitalization ###
-* As much as possible we will follow [Title Case](http://en.wikipedia.org/wiki/Letter_case#Case_styles) when completing data fields
+* Follow the rules for [Title Case](http://en.wikipedia.org/wiki/Letter_case#Case_styles) when completing most data fields
- * Generally capitalize the first letter of each word except articles, prepositions, and conjunctions
+* Generally this means to capitalize the first letter of each word except articles, prepositions, and conjunctions
+ * Examples of [Articles](http://en.wikipedia.org/wiki/Article_(grammar))  are "the"  "a"  and "an"
+ * Examples of [Prepositions](http://www.merriam-webster.com/dictionary/preposition) are "on" "in" and "to"
+ * Examples of [Conjunctions](http://en.wikipedia.org/wiki/Conjunction_(grammar)) are "and"  "or"  and "but"
- * Generally _do not_ capitalize units of measure (e.g. inches)
+* **NOTE** For our purposes _do not_ capitalize units of measure (e.g. inches)

+* Follow the rules for [Sentence Case](http://en.wikipedia.org/wiki/Letter_case#Case_styles) when completing `Short Description` and `Description` fields because they are more likely to follow a paragraph format and incorporate existing marketing information

 ### Spaces and Slashes ###